Accession date field

 You can enter words and numbers into date fields.
 You can record either precise dates (such as 1 June 1964) or imprecise dates (such as March 1990 or 20th Century).

-If you want to sort your records by year and month or search for precise date ranges, you should enter dates in the format YYYY/MM/DD.
-For example, you should enter 2025/02/01 instead of 01/02/2025 or 1 February 2025.
+Dates are stored as text and can only be sorted alphabetically.
+If you want to sort your records by year and month or search for precise date ranges, you should enter dates in the format YYYY-MM-DD.
+For example, you should enter 2025-02-01 instead of 01-02-2025 or 1 February 2025.

 It's important to be consistent with whatever date format and punctuation you choose.